-Our 2013 Incentive Compensation Plan was adopted by our Board in March 2013 and approved by our stockholders in June 2013.
+We are asking our stockholders to approve a restatement of our Fifth Amended and Restated 2013 Incentive Compensation Plan.
+Our 2013 Incentive Compensation Plan was originally adopted by our Board in March 2013 and approved by our stockholders in June 2013.
 In March 2015, our Board adopted the Amended and Restated 2013 Incentive Compensation Plan, which was approved by our stockholders on June 4, 2015.
 In March 2017, our Board adopted the Second Amended and Restated 2013 Incentive Compensation Plan, which was approved by our stockholders on October 3, 2017.
 In April 2020, our Board adopted the Third Amended and Restated 2013 Incentive Compensation Plan, which was approved by our stockholders on June 2, 2020.
-In March 2022, our Board adopted the Fourth Amended and Restated 2013 Incentive Compensation Plan (the "Existing Plan"), which was approved by our stockholders on May 24, 2022.
-On March 17, 2024, our Board adopted, subject to stockholder approval, a Fifth Amended and Restated 2013 Incentive Compensation Plan (the "Amended Plan") to increase the number of shares of our common stock available for awards under the Existing Plan and to make other administrative, conforming and miscellaneous changes.
+In March 2022, our Board adopted the Fourth Amended and Restated 2013 Incentive Compensation Plan, which was approved by our stockholders on May 24, 2022.
+In March 2024, our Board adopted the Fifth Amended and Restated 2013 Incentive Compensation Plan (the "Existing Plan"), which was approved by our stockholders on May 15, 2024.
+On March 23, 2025, our Board adopted, subject to stockholder approval, a Sixth Amended and Restated 2013 Incentive Compensation Plan (the "Amended Plan") to increase the number of shares of our common stock available for awards under the Existing Plan and to make other administrative, conforming and miscellaneous changes.